-A small friendly pub(formerly known as BeerHeadZ), serving five rotating real ales that usuall includes a dark beer and a bitter, three ciders, an extensive range of bottled beers and a limited amount of wines and spirits.
+A small friendly pub(formerly BeerHeadZ), serving five rotating real ales that usuall includes a dark beer and a bitter, three ciders, an extensive range of bottled beers and cans and a limited amount of wines and spirits.
 The beers, often one offs from near and far, are kept in excellent condition and served in oversized glasses.
 In good weather there is some outside seating.
 As BeerHeadZ many CAMRA awards were won iincluding Nottinghamshire POTY and BUTC collected its first CAMRA award Autumn 2021 POTS and has recently been voted North Notts POTY 2022.

 - Black Boy Inn

 A traditional pub just off the town centre with a good regular trade.
 This cosy open plan pub shows live sport on tv, has a dart board, a comfortable smoking area and some outside seating.
 The pub was refurbished during the Coronavirus pandemic.
-Three changing real ales are normally available , are often sourced from local breweries and are reasonably priced.
+Three changing real ales are normally available which are sourced from local breweries and are reasonably priced.
 Visitors are always made welcome in this cosy hostelry.

 - Brew Shed

 The Brew Shed is the tap for the Harrison's Brewery which is situated in the yard close by.
-After the move next door in 2018 the pub has quadrupled in size and consists of an open plan room upstairs which is at street level and a smaller downstairs room that leads onto the large canal side patio.
-Five Harrison Brewery beers and two/three guests all on hand pull are the usual fare along with a variety of kegs, a good selection of gins, other spirits and wines and real cider is available.
+After the move from next door in 2018, the pub quadrupled in size and now consists of an open plan L shaped room upstairs which is at street level and a smaller downstairs room that leads onto the large canal side patio.
+Five/seven Harrison Brewery beers and up to two guests all on hand pull are the usual fare along with a variety of kegs, a good selection of gins, other spirits and wines and real cider is available.
 The pub is gaining a reputation for good food.
 The Brew Shed has won local CAMRA awards including Notts POTY 2019.

 - Brick & Tile Inn